Everything You Need to Know Before Your First PCS Move

 - Removing Barriers to Work: Updates on Military Spouse Licensing and Entrepreneurship

-What’s harder than an OCONUS PCS?!
-Transporting Your Pet Overseas!
 Of course, you’ll want your precious with you across the globe.
-Pet transport can be a time consuming, detailed, and expensive process.
-Securing your pet’s travel arrangements should be a high priority because timelines tend to be lengthy, especially if the need to navigate seasonal transportation issues like extreme heat and cold while flying are part of the process.
+Pet transport can be a time-consuming, detailed, and expensive process.
+Securing your pet’s travel arrangements should be a high priority because it's not always easy, especially when navigating seasonal transportation issues.
+Extreme heat and cold during scheduled flights can complicate the process.
+Thankfully, there are reimbursement options to help your pet stay with you and to cover travel expenses to a caring provider for the seasons they cannot.

-Moving with a pet can be challenging.
-Pet travel in itself is extremely stressful, but so is finding a rental house with owners who appreciate the fact that your pet is clean and quiet, but does need a fenced backyard.
+Moving overseas with a pet is absolute craziness, but even CONUS relocations can still feel like a lot of work.
+Pet travel in itself is stressful, but so is finding a rental house with owners who appreciate the fact that your pet is clean and quiet.
+Take a look at:

 - 6 Resources for a Military Move with Pets